hsm207/sycamore/docs/source/tutorials/conversational_memory_with_langchain.md

 )
 ```

-And now, this LLMChain will write its interactions to OpenSearch Conversation Memory.
+And now, this LLMChain will write its interactions to Sycamore's conversation memory.